robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

     # Switch the power of the TFT on (Switch == True) or off (Switch = False)
       After switching on, the init process has to be repeated

-drawPixel(x, y)
+drawPixel(x, y, color)
-    # set a pixel at position x, y with the foreground color
+    # set a pixel at position x, y with the color.
+Coler mus be a bytearray or bytes object
+      of 3 bytes length with the color setting for red, green and blue.

 drawLine(x1, y2, x2, y2)
     # draw a line from x1, y1 to x2, y2.
 If the line is horizontal or vertical,